This article is from 2021 and may be outdated. We're working on restoring a newer version.

 When I met them — and got past my starry-eyed fangirl moment — they seemed genuine and had some great ghost insights.
 (They’re the only ghost hunters I’ve gone fangirl over.
 So, that says a lot.)

-In terms of the show itself, I know (and like) many of the cast members, so I am biased… and I’ve seen fewer than a dozen Ghost Hunters episodes.
+However, I know (and like) many of the cast members, so I’ve seen fewer than a dozen Ghost Hunters episodes.

 I just can’t watch friends on TV shows, when they’re edited to look gullible, ignorant, belligerent, or… well, very different than they are in real life.